 By Adenike Lucas

-Operatives of the Economic and Financial Crimes Commission, EFCC are calling for President Muhammadu Buhari to call the Department of State Security, DSS to immediately arrest their boss, Ibrahim Mustafa Magu whose nomination was today, rejected by the Senate.
+Operatives of the Economic and Financial Crimes Commission, EFCC are calling for President Muhammadu Buhari to call the Department of State Security Services, DSS to immediately arrest their boss, Ibrahim Mustafa Magu whose nomination was today, rejected by the Senate.

 Staff members of the anti-corruption agency who complained of their bullying boss warn that “Mr Magu must not be allowed to return to the office for fears he might physically abuse perceived whistle-blowers or damage files.”